ylfeng85/TelecomCustomerChurn/README.md

 Analysis: I explored the type of customers who churnend and did not churn, such as their demographics, the tenure and pricing plan they selected and the plan services regarding Internet and Phone Services.

-Visualization: Dashboard made of visualizations including: Amount of customers who churned and did not churn (Bar Chart), Tenures and the amount of people per tenure who churned (Bubble Chart), Churn Rate per monthly charge (Line Graph), Partner and Dependent Churn Rates (Chart), CLV of Phone Services Customer and Internet Services Customer (Bar Charts)
+Visualization: Dashboard made of visualizations including: Amount of customers who churned and did not churn (Bar Chart), Tenures and the amount of people per tenure who churned (Bubble Chart), Churn Rate per monthly charge (Line Graph), Partner and Dependent Churn Rates (Table), CLV of Phone Services Customer and Internet Services Customer (Bar Charts)

 Insight:
   - Demographics: Families— those with a partner and dependents—exhibit lower churn rates.